apex/up/docs/04-configuration.md

 ## Error Pages

 By default Up will serve a minimalistic error page for requests accepting `text/html`.
+The following settings are available:

+- `disable` — remove the error page feature and default pages
+- `dir` — the directory where the error pages are located
+- `variables` — vars available to the pages

-The default template's `color` and optionally provide a `support_email` to allow customers to contact your support team.
+The default template's `color` and optionally provide a `support_email` to allow customers to contact your support team, for example:

 ```json
 {